zetaalphavector/zeta-alpha-challenge/README.md

 The main objective of this challenge is for you to design a version of our search system that includes:
 - An offline stage that periodically polls multiple data sources (external APIs, websites, etc.), processes them, and populates a search database.
-- A retrieval system that allows users to search, rank and sort the documents from the database.
+- A retrieval system that allows users to search, rank, and sort the documents from the database.

 ### Requirements
 Your design should satisfy the following requirements: